Cannot login to ESXi hosts with AD users after adding hosts to Active Directory and configuring ESX Admins group

 8. Click OK.

-Verify that the "ESX Admins" group permissions propagated to the ESXi with "esxcli permissions list" command (see issue/introduction section of this KB).
+Verify that the "ESX Admins" group permissions propagated to the ESXi with "esxcli system permission list" command (see issue/introduction section of this KB).
 If the "ESX Admins" group permissions have not propagated, then move onto the next section.

 2. The ESXi advanced setting "Config.HostAgent.plugins.hostsvc.esxAdminsGroupAutoAdd" is set to "false".

-- To resolve this the the "Config.HostAgent.plugins.hostsvc.esxAdminsGroupAutoAdd" will need to be set to "true"
+To resolve this issue the "Config.HostAgent.plugins.hostsvc.esxAdminsGroupAutoAdd" will need to be set to "true"

 1. From the vCenter Server vSphere Client, select the ESXi host.